 “One of the first things primary care practices need to look at is how their technology facilitates communication across the healthcare continuum, from primary care to acute care to post-acute care,” said Yolanda G. Smith, DNP, RN, MSN, Chief Clinical Officer at Healthlink Advisors.
 “IT enablement of electronic handoffs can enhance primary care workflows and streamline transitions of care.”

 For a patient who needs a follow-up appointment with their primary care physician (PCP) after discharge from the emergency department (ED) or hospital, the EHR can be configured to send a notification to a case manager, care coordinator or PCP’s office.
 Upon receiving the notification, the PCP, case manager or care coordinator can make a follow-up call to schedule the patient, ideally within 24-48 hours of discharge.

 In some cases, EHR systems may be configured to prompt hospital or ED team members to schedule a PCP appointment for the patient before discharge.

 When the patient returns to the primary care physician for their follow-up appointment, the team can utilize the EHR view notes and reports from the hospital or ED interaction, perform medication reconciliation and more — ensuring the patient receives consistent care across the health system.

-“The ED or hospital team is looking at treating immediate problems to stabilize a patient,” said Dr. Smith. “while PCP’s provide holistic care by looking longitudinally at all areas of the patient’s health — and with proper use of technology, the PCP can close gaps and promote preventive care.”
+“The ED or hospital team is looking at treating immediate problems to stabilize a patient while PCP’s provide holistic care by looking longitudinally at all areas of the patient’s health — and with proper use of technology, the PCP can close gaps and promote preventive care.” said Dr. Smith.